pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian/index.md

 [GitHub - Vinzent03/obsidian-git: Integrate Git version control with automatic commit-and-sync and other advanced features in Obsidian.md](https://github.com/Vinzent03/obsidian-git)

+Remotely Save is also good.
+But it made me authenticate once a week (which is frustrating).
+Also sometimes, It just decides to sync all files fresh!
+I don't have time for that!
 ## Update Jan 2025: A Better Solution
 After a long time using git to sync, I found this plugin: Remotely Save.